 - Consider acquisition.
 If you plan to sell your company one day, C-Corp status may be for you.
 S-Corps can't be owned by other companies.

 - What's your desired size?
 Do you want a small number of shareholders who care about the company and an intimate, small business feel forever?
 Choose an S-Corp.
 Do you want to grow into a monster-size company?
 Choose a C-Corp.

 - Double taxation.
 Can you afford to be taxed twice?
 Can you afford the corporate tax rate?
 If not, S-Corp is for you.

 - IRS scrutiny.
 If you don't mind extra paperwork and you're willing to be subject to extra scrutiny by the IRS, an S-Corp will work for you.
 If being watched by the IRS and following rules is hard for you, filing as a C-Corp is best.

 Making the Best Decision For You

 You want to take advantage of all tax benefits possible when forming a business.
-Taking all of the proper steps and maximizing tax opportunities is crucial for startups or small business owners.
-The keyword here is proper, as you want to be prepared in the case of an IRS tax audit.
+Taking the proper steps and maximizing tax opportunities is crucial for startups or small business owners.
+The keyword here is proper, as you want to be prepared for an IRS tax audit.

-Speak with fellow business owners and learn about their incorporation journeys, and research all of your available options before making any finite decisions about your business's future.
-Scroll through some business blogs every day to stay in the loop on changing trends, new tax opportunities, or shifts in the business marketplace.
+Speak with fellow business owners, learn about their incorporation journeys, and research your options before making any finite decisions about your business's future.
+Scroll through some business blogs daily to stay in the loop on changing trends, new tax opportunities, or shifts in the business marketplace.

-Really, it comes down to planning for your company's future and understanding how your options may impact decisions down the road.
+It comes down to planning for your company's future and understanding how your options may impact decisions.
 S-corps are under far more scrutiny by the IRS than LLCs or C-corps — and breaking guidelines or rules can mean losing your status.
 Are you building your company up to be sold?
 Are you looking for the most deductions possible?
 Do you make significant donations?
-All of these are questions worth considering — but at the top of the list, is taxation.
+All of these are questions worth considering — but at the top of the list is taxation.